 - Apartment (1 bedroom) 750 EUR

-- Average Monthly Net Salary 2,329 EUR
+- Average monthly net salary 2,329 EUR

 Although, living in the USA is pretty pricey.
-And costs strongly depend on which city and region are you living in.
+And costs strongly depend on which city and region you are living in.
 The most expensive cities include San Francisco, New York, Boston, and Los Angeles.

-However, there are still some well-known places where life comes with a reasonable price tag – Oklahoma City or Cincinnati for example, have much lower average costs than other large cities.
+However, there are still some well-known places where life comes with a reasonable price tag – Oklahoma City or Cincinnati, for example, have much lower average costs than other large cities.

 The average prices accordingly to the Numbeo: